dcdominiak/dcdominiak.github.io/_posts/2017-10-22-udacity-aind-lessons-learned-3.md

 $$
 {% endraw %}

-Suppose further the second to last convolutional layer is 7x7x512.
-A filter in the final layer then takes as input a 7x7 downsampled “image” with 512 channels.
-Unlike the first convolutional layer where the channels were color channels in the input image, these channels are the outputs of filters in the previous layer and it's quite difficult to put nice labels on them.
+Now let's look at the final convolutional layer.
+Say the input to this convolutional layer is 7x7x512 (compared to 228x228x3 for the input layer).
+This means a filter in the final layer takes as input a 7x7 downsampled “image” with 512 channels.
+Unlike the first convolutional layer where the channels were color channels in the input image, these channels are the outputs of filters in the previous layer and it's quite difficult to put nice labels on them (though that hasn't stopped researchers from trying).
 But the computation is similar.
 Each neuron outputs a single value:

 {% raw %}
 $$